Almost universality of a sum of norms: Introduction

-Let $f$ be an integer-valued polynomial in many variables that is locally universal, meaning that $f(\overrightarrow{\zeta}) = n$ is soluble over $\mathbb{Z}_p$ for all $n$ and $p$.
+is soluble with $\zeta_i \in \mathbb{Z}_p$.
+When \eqref{eqn_f zeta equals n} is soluble for all $n\in\mathbb{N}$ in integers $\zeta_1,\zeta_2,\cdots$, $f$ is said to be \emph{universal}, and when it is soluble for all but finitely many $n\in\mathbb{N}$ it is \emph{almost universal}.
 It is quite often the case that $f$ is not universal or even almost universal as indicated by the Brauer-Manin obstruction.
-The failure of Hasse principle, though, can be in some sense recovered if we allow more variables in the equation; it is a general phenomena that if a surface $\mathcal{S}(n)$ of higher dimension defined by $F(\overrightarrow{z})=n$ contains the original surface $\mathcal{S}_0(n)$ given by $f(\overrightarrow{\zeta})=n$ as a section, then it becomes almost universal, provided their codimension is sufficiently large.
-The Hardy-Littlewood method gives a powerful tool to conquer mostly the best results about the number of variables necessary for this.
+The failure of the Hasse principle, though, can be in some sense overcome if we allow more variables in the equation.
+It is a general phenomenon that if a surface $\mathcal{S}(n)$ of a higher dimension, defined by $F(\overrightarrow{z})=n$, contains the original surface $\mathcal{S}_0(n)$ given by $f(\overrightarrow{\zeta})=n$ as a section, then it becomes almost universal, provided their codimension is sufficiently large.
+The Hardy-Littlewood method provides a powerful tool for estimating the number of variables necessary for this.

 Although this analytic method is powerful for many problems of additive nature, it has some technical limitations and a factor of $\log (\deg f)$ is invincible in general; most of the results satisfy $\dim(\mathcal{S}(n)) / \dim(\mathcal{S}_0(n)) \gg \log (\deg f)$.
 The term $\log (\deg f)$ arises from the technical difficulty to handle the minor arcs.
 If one considers a specific polynomial that is irrelevant of this difficulty, it is provable that $\log (\deg f)$ reduces to $O(1)$.